NativeScript/developer-day-workshop/src/chapters/chapter3.md

 ```
 The images are stacked, but they don't scroll.

-Nest this StackLayout into a ScrollView:
+Nest your StackLayout into a ScrollView:

 ```
 <ScrollView>